Read the original:Blockchain Quantitative Investing Series Course ((3)) - cross-term leverage

 We have created a simple strategy for a digital currency's long-term leverage, complete with over 200 lines of code.

-This strategy is just a throwing dice, the real one isn't that simple, but you can play with your imagination by using examples.
+### No. 9 This is just a trick, but the real thing is not that simple, but you can play with your imagination by using examples.

 In a nutshell, the digital currency market has quietly moved away from blockchain, and like tulips in those days, prices always come from expectations and confidence, and confidence comes from price...